It needs to trigger a webhook that communicates with a third party weather server to query the weather in "New york."

 }

-We shall do the following JsonPath refernece and map the value to the slots in Rasa.
+We shall do the following JsonPath reference and map the value to the slots in Rasa.

 Common Issues